aJanker/TypeChef-Sampling-OpenSSL/README.md

 Run the Evaluation
 -----------------

-If you want to run the evaluation of the refactoring engine [Morpheus](https://github.com/joliebig/Morpheus) run `prepare.sh` first to create the required .tunit, .interface and .pr files.
+If you want to start the OpenSSL evaluation of the refactoring engine [Morpheus](https://github.com/joliebig/Morpheus) run `prepare.sh` first to create the required .tunit, .interface and .pr files.
 Now you can edit `eval.sh` to choose your desired refactoring method: rename, extract- or inline function and subsequently run `./eval.sh` to execute the evalution.

 Run the experimental GUI
 -----------------